presented in association with

-Entrants will be deemed to have accepted these rules and agree to be bound by them by entering the award.
+Entrants (including their parent and/or guardian where applicable) will be deemed to have accepted these rules and agree to be bound by them by entering the award.

 The NCEM Young Composers Award is intended as an educational project and preference will be given to those who have not yet embarked on a professional career.

-The personal data you provide will be processed by the NCEM in accordance with the GDPR and Data Protection Act 2018, for the purposes of administering the award.
+The personal data you provide will be processed by the NCEM in accordance with the Data Protection Act 2018, for the purposes of administering the award.

 The personal data of all entrants will be passed to the BBC if requested for the purposes of judging the award and recording of the winners’ scores.
 After the award, the BBC will destroy all personal data except that of the winners, which will be retained for a period of 2 years for regulatory purposes and kept in the programme records.

 When your personal information is passed to the BBC, the BBC is a separate controller of your personal information.
 That means the BBC is responsible for your personal information when it is passed to the BBC.
-The BBC has a legitimate interest to process your personal information for the purpose of administering the competition.
-We have considered the impact of our processing on you and we are satisfied that the personal information that is provided to the BBC is limited and is necessary to review the applications and conduct the competition.
+The BBC has a legitimate interest to process your personal information for the purpose of administering the award.
+We have considered the impact of our processing on you, and we are satisfied that the personal information that is provided to the BBC is limited and is necessary to review the applications and conduct the award.